 No. No. You know, in your dreams you dream of things that you feel are tangible, like you can achieve them.
-So this one - never in a million years.
-Never ever I thought that I'll be in Germany again and again, in Canada, Austria, you know.
+So this it does happen that I miss my one - never in a million years.
+Mom.
+All the time.
+But that's Never ever I thought that I'll be in Germany again and again, in Canada, Austria, you know.
 It's a great dream and I'm glad it's been made real for me.